MoonHighway/learning-react/chapter-04/readme.md

 -----

   Note: All JSBin links throughout this repository use React 15.
-To update, change the script tag CDN links to version 16.
+To update, change the script tag CDN links to React version 16.

   Change